-The following is a summary of the Cornell Concert Commission's financial statements for the complete academic years 2008-2009, 2009-2010 and 2010-2011 and the budget as it stands for the current academic year 2011-2012.
+The following is a summary of the Cornell Concert Commission's financial statements for the complete academic years 2013-2014, 2014-2015, and projected 2015-2016.
 We will clarify terms and subjects that may not be self-explanatory.

 There is one additional criteria that we must make note of: